-Backup Configurations To back up the Router's configuration settings, click this option and follow the on-screen instructions.
+Backup Configurations To back up the Router's configuration settings, click this button and follow the on-screen instructions.

-Restore Configurations To restore the Router's configuration settings, click this option and follow the on-screen instructions.
+Restore Configurations To restore the Router's configuration settings, click this button and follow the onscreen instructions.
 (You must have previously backed up the Router's configuration settings.)